Orama-Interactive/Pixelorama-Docs/docs/extension_system/extension_basics.md

 - [Source code of Pixelorama](https://github.com/Orama-Interactive/Pixelorama) (This is optional but will speed up you debugging workflow).

 ### Process
-1. First of all make a new Godot project of name "Example" (the project name is irrelevent but for simplicity we'll name it the same as our extension).
+1. First of all make a new Godot project of name "Example" (the project name is irrelevant but for simplicity we'll name it the same as our extension).
 2. After that make a directory structure as shown in the image below.

 ![Extension File Structure](../../static/img/extension_structure.png)